KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+5. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
 6. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
 7. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
 8. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-9. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-transitfeed by bnitkin](https://github.com/bnitkin/MMM-transitfeed)